-National Dog Day was founded in 2004 by an animal advocate called Colleen Paige.
-Paige (who also founded National Mutt Day, National Puppy Day and National Cat Day to boost adoption rates around the country) intentionally chose to place her nascent holiday on August 26, the date her family first rescued Sheltie, Paige’s childhood dog.
-(Sheltie was a rescue, but NDD celebrates rescues, pure breeds and dogs of all shapes and sizes.)
+National Dog Day was founded in 2004 by animal advocate Colleen Paige, who created the holiday to promote dog adoption.
+Paige — who also founded National Mutt Day, National Puppy Day, and National Cat Day — placed her new celebration on August 26, the date her family adopted Sheltie, Paige’s first childhood dog.

 Article continues below